-It can be tricky enough to decide what kind of skincare treatments you need to use on your face, let alone which brand you want to buy from, or which specific product you want to purchase.
-(Yes, we know we need a cleanser, but which of the fifty on the shelf should we get?)
+It can be tricky to decide what kind of skincare treatments you need to use on your face and which specific product you should purchase.

-Learning how to read a skincare ingredient label can be a huge help when deciding which product is right for you.
 Although there’s a lot of information to decipher, understanding exactly which ingredients you’re getting in your new product will help you make better purchasing decisions — and can eliminate that terrible feeling of investing in a new product only to realise that it doesn’t have any effect on your skin.